You gotta admit, pirates are kinda cool.

 So today, I’m not going to talk to you about the stuff you already know.
 Because even though it’s important, there’s a very strong chance you’re already doing that.

-Instead, I took a thorough read through the top posts around “PPC Optimization” and decided to go against the grain by mentioning some less common tactics that you can use to achieve better PPC performance.
+Instead, I’m going against the grain by sharing some less common tactics that you can use to achieve better PPC performance.

 Let’s dive right in (pirate pun intended).